oliviadavis593/LeagueSponsor/README.md

 # LeagueSponsor 🏆

 -  [LeagueSponsor](https://leaguesponsor.oliviadavis593.vercel.app/) is a fully responsive full-stack React application designed for the LeagueSide company tech interview!
-The Back-End repo can be found [here](https://github.com/oliviadavis593/LeagueSponser-API).
+The backend repo can be found [here](https://github.com/oliviadavis593/LeagueSponser-API).

-# How to use the app 📓
+## How to use the app 📓
 - In progress...

-# Screenshots 📸
+## Screenshots 📸
 | ![](src/imgs/ls-dashboard.png) |
 |:---:|
 |Dashboard|